-Based on the success of our work to bring healing to refugees in Uganda, we recently launched new programs to reach refugees from Burundi and the Democratic Republic of Congo who have fled to Tanzania.
+Based on the success of our work to bring healing to refugees in Uganda, we recently launched new programs in 2017 to reach refugees from Burundi and the Democratic Republic of Congo who have fled to Tanzania.

 Remote Camps and Sparse Medical Services

 Refugee camps in Tanzania are in remote areas, making it difficult to maintain high quality health facilities and services.
 Clinics don’t have all the critical medicines and supplies they need.
 Even when all the needed equipment, medicines, and people are available to diagnose and treat diseases, sick people often have extended waits to access care.

 Malaria kills many children every day in Tanzania.
 If sick children don’t receive care quickly enough, they may die.
 No child should die from a preventable and treatable disease.